zouantchaw/rails-create-action-readme-onl01-seng-ft-032320/README.md

 ```

 As you can see, the `save` method generates a SQL script that inserts a new record into the database, passing the `title` and `description` parameters into the statement and then returning the newly created `Post` object.
-At a high level this is what the `create` method in our controller will be doing.
+At a high level, this is what the `create` method in our controller will be doing.

-Opening up the `posts_controller.rb` file, let's do a few things to replicate the behavior we had in the console:
+Opening up the `posts_controller.rb` file.
+Let's do a few things to replicate the behavior we had in the console:

 1. Create a new `Post` instance